Eric-Lingren/mt4-backtest-analyzer/README.md

 From the root dir, run `python3 main.py`

-The GUI interface should boot
+The simple GUI interface should boot

+Select the MT4 htm file report you want to work with

+Select the output directory you want the csv and analyzed report to output to

+Click `Run`

+## Screenshots

+### GUI Interface

+### Input File

+### Output Excel File Generated

+### Output Report Generated